EvagAIML/000-website-notebooks/README.md

 # 000-website-notebooks
-This repository automatically publishes AI/ML case studies (Jupyter notebooks) to GitHub Pages.
+This repository automatically publishes AI/ML case studies (Jupyter notebooks) to GitHub Pages and publishes them to a live site.
+All notebooks fully function in Google Colab and can be downloaded, but may not render in GitHub due to metadata incompatibility or output complexity

 ## How it works